27 Covid cases reported aboard Carnival cruise ship

 A "small number of positive cases" was also reported by the cruise line on the previous sailing of Carnival Vista out of Galveston, Texas.
 That prompted the company to institute its new fleet-wide mask rule for all passengers in certain indoor spaces a few days early on that Carnival Vista sailing.

-"Guests on board the July 31 and August 7 sailings were notified and kept updated, and the CDC and destination officials have been apprised," the company said.
+"Guests on board the July 31 and August 7 sailings were notified and kept updated, and the CDC and destination officials have been apprised," the company said of the recent Covid cases.

 All unvaccinated guests aboard the current sailing were set to be tested on Friday, prior to disembarking on Saturday, Carnival said.
 The company also randomly tests a large percentage of its vaccinated crew on a rotating basis and has tested more than 900 crew members since last Saturday, according to its statement.